Early life care when baby is at risk of autism: a response to the new Whitehouse study

 Instead, I'll focus on something that is real right now, like the NDC Rural grant that we have received from the Commonwealth through the Perinatal Mental Health and Well-being Program, a wonderful acknowledgement by the Australian Government of the way effective clinical care for breastfeeding, cry-fuss and sleep problems might impact upon parent mood, especially when integrated with the powerful and transdiagnostic strategies of contextual behavioural science (Acceptance and Commitment Therapy).
 I thank my GP colleague for sharing her perspectives, and helping me step back to let families who have neurodiverse children speak about what they would like to see trialled, and why, in the preemptive intervention for autism space.

 NDC is based upon ten years of clinical service delivery in the Brisbane Possums Clinic, about 30 publications, including evaluations, and there are now 90 NDC accredited practitioners offering services, with 290 participating in the NDC education pathway.
 27,000 people visit the Possum & Co charity’s website and free resources each week.
-NDC or the Possums programs includes a step-by-step guide to using the program when a baby is at familial risk of autism, starting antenatally.
+NDC or the Possums programs (now available inside Milk & Moon, our exciting new home for parents) includes a step-by-step guide to using the program when a baby is at familial risk of autism, starting antenatally.